Indo-German Energy Programme - Access to Energy in Rural Areas (IGEN-Access)

-- Access to Finance: The emphasis will be on building capacities within public and private financial institutions to increase lending for rural energy solutions.
-Efforts will also be made to co-create innovative and socially-acceptable financing instruments at the enterprise and enduser level, where traditional instruments are not applicable.
+Access to Finance: The emphasis is on building capacities within public and private financial institutions to increase lending for rural energy solutions where traditional financing instruments have limited success.
+Special attention is placed on co-creation of sustainable financing instruments for enterprises and end-users.

 The IGEN-Access project is expected to yield multiple benefits at different levels:

-- A minimum of 75% of rural energy enterprises supported by IGEN-Access directly or indirectly, will display significant improvement of business conditions during the project period.
+- A minimum of 75 per cent of rural energy enterprises supported by IGEN-Access directly or indirectly, reported significant improvement of business conditions

-- One financial instrument tailored to the requirements of rural energy enterprises or households will be introduced on a National or State level.
+- Two financial instruments tailored to the requirements of rural energy enterprises or households are introduced on a national or state level, benefiting 10,000 households.

-- Ten rural energy enterprises, of which three will be managed by women, have been trained by the project partners and have developed business plans.
+- Twenty rural energy enterprises, of which six are managed by women, are trained by programme partners and develop business plans, benefiting 25,000 households.

 Access to energy will improve the quality of life of the rural population and will provide new opportunities for income-generation.
 Replacing traditional fuels with modern, clean and affordable energy under the project is benefiting women and children, in particular, as they are exposed to high levels of indoor pollution on a daily basis due to the use of biomass for cooking.